n0c1urne/collaborate/README.md

-# Exercise - let's collaborate on git
+# Exercise - let's collaborate with github

 Please try the following steps: